How To Create A To Do List In WordPress

 Show a User Only the To-Do Items Assigned to Them

 Enable this option (‘Yes’) to display to-do items only to users who have been assigned those items.
-Leaving this option disabled (‘No’) will display items to all users.
+Leave this option disabled (‘No’) to display items to all users.

 User Roles to Show

-Checking the boxes in this area (Administrator displays the type of users that can be assigned to-do items.
-Leave the checkbox unticked for any roles that you do not want to assign to-do items.
+Checking the boxes in this section (Administrator displays the type of users that can be assigned todo items.
+If you do not want to assign to-do items to a particular role, then don’t tick its checkbox.

 Email Assigned To-Do Items to User

-When you enable this option, WordPress will automatically send an email to users with their assigned to-do items …
+If this option is enabled, WordPress will automatically send users an email with their assigned to-do items …

 Note: If this option is disabled, you can skip the remaining settings in this section.